AlacrisIO/alacrity/docs/faq.md

 [//]: # (title: FAQs)

-This should be a list of frequntly asked questions with answers
+This should be a list of frequently asked questions with answers.